35 Best Sites Like eBay To Sell and Buy Stuff

 29. Gazelle

-Gazelle is a great option if you’re looking for an alternative to eBay for selling electronics.
-Gazelle allows you to sell electronics such as phones, tablets, and laptops.
+Gazelle is a great option if you’re looking for an alternative to eBay for selling electronics like phones, tablets, and laptops.

 GAZELLE

-They also accept some other items such as musical instruments and video games.
-One of the best things about Gazelle is that they provide free shipping labels and will send you a box to hold your items if needed.
+They also accept other items like musical instruments and video games.
+They provide free shipping labels and will send you a box to hold your items if needed.

 They also have a very user-friendly website that makes it easy to list your items and track your sales.
 Another plus is that they typically pay more than similar websites for electronics.